Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Numerical Implementation of results

 The method developed in this work can be applied in any dimension.
 Problems \eqref{prob:u0} and \eqref{prob:p0} can be solved using Theorems \ref{theo:TleqT0} and \ref{theo:TgeqT0} or, at least, reduced to the one-dimensional optimization problem \eqref{prob:lambda}, independently of the number of spatial dimensions considered.
 For a real application, nonetheless, the most interesting case is 2D.

 Despite not presenting any novelties conceptually speaking, to illustrate the potential of the results, we show also two more simulations done in a 2D setting.
-We considerd the following carrying capacity As in the case with $K_S$, $K_{2D}$ models a scenario with a higher concentration of mosquitoes towards the center of the domain and a smaller one towards the boundaries.
+We considered the following carrying capacity

+As in the case with $K_S$, $K_{2D}$ models a scenario with a higher concentration of mosquitoes towards the center of the domain and a smaller one towards the boundaries.
 Nevertheless, note that $K_{2D}$ is not radially symmetric.

 For the simulations we took $\Omega=[0,L_x]\times[0,L_y]$, with $L_x=L_y=1$.
 Once again, $\int_{\Omega}K_{2D}(x,y)\,dx\,dy=K_0|\Omega|$ for the chosen parameters.
 The results of the simulations can be seen in Figure \ref{fig:2D_K_sin}.
 We portray only the case $T=25$ for two values of $C$.
 Results match the intuition one can have from the related 1D case $K(\cdot)=K_{S}(\cdot)$.
 When a small amount of mosquitoes is considered, $C=30$ the solution is flat and wide to surpass the critical proportion $p_0=\theta$ in a bigger area, since the proportion of \textit{Wolbachia}-infected mosquitoes will naturally increase in those places.
 Also, $u_0^*(x)=0$ outside of this area for the reasons already exposed.
 On the other hand when a bigger amount of mosquitoes is considered, $C=200$, the solution is bigger than $p_0=\theta$ everywhere and varies more rapidly, being higher where the carrying capacity is higher, but flattening out when $u_0^*=M$ is reached.